SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 > “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Dr. Wayne Grudem, Harvard & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV

 I should also include the fact that the [**New Living Translation (NLT)**](https://amzn.to/3CcB5Cu) has survived every litmus test I could throw at it, and so I consider it to be the very best dynamic equivalent version of the Bible available.
+If you don't care about textual criticism and just want to read the Bible, This is your Bible.

 <!-- <span style="font-style:Italic;font-size:32px;">24 Times The ESV & NET Proved To Be Superior To The King James Version</span> -->